-Credit load (x12)

-Credit load of the farmers indicates that how much credit farmers have in outstanding.
+Credit load (X{12}) : - Credit load of the farmers indicates that how much credit farmers have in outstanding.
 In the present study credit load of the farmers has been calculated as

-Annual Income (x13)

-Annual income is the economic measurement of farmers' status.
-It is operationally defined as the gross income from all the viable sources of income in a single year.
-It is measured in terms of rounded of rupees.
-The gross income is constituted by the total income generated from agriculture, dairy, poultry, fishery enterprises, business and services.
+Annual Income (X{13}) : - Annual income is the economic measurement of farmers" status.
+It was operationally defined as the gross income from all the viable sources of income in a single year.
+It was measured in terms of rounded of rupees.
+The gross income was constituted by the total income generated from agriculture, dairy, poultry, fishery enterprises, business and services.
 In the present study it has been calculated with the formula as follows.